KofiFloki/Weatherly-App/README.md

 # Weather App
 Developed as the concluding portfolio project for ALX, this web application employs HTML, CSS, and Vanilla JavaScript.
-Hosted on Netlify, the app leverages both SheCodes Weather API and OpenWeatherMap API to acquire weather-related information.
-Users can conveniently explore current weather conditions, a 5-day forecast, and hourly forecasts for any city globally.
+Hosted on Github pages, the app leverages WaetherAPI API to acquire weather-related information.
+Users can conveniently explore current weather conditions, a 3-day forecast, a day's history and hourly forecasts for any city globally.
 Additionally, the app offers the option to detect the user's current position, with their consent.
+The app also provides upcoming major football competition in the specified location.

 # Features
 - Users can search for weather conditions in any city globally.
 - The app presents current weather conditions, encompassing temperature and a weather description.
 - A 3-day forecast, along with hourly forecasts, is provided for the searched city.
 - The app has the capability to detect the user's current position, subject to their approval.
-- Weather data is retrieved using both SheCodes Weather API and OpenWeatherMap API.
+- Weather data is retrieved using WaetherAPI API.
+- Upcoming Football matches taking place in the searched city.

 # Technologies & Tools Used
 - HTML
 - CSS
 - Vanilla JavaScript
 - VS Code
-- SheCodes Weather API
-- OpenWeatherMap API
+- WeatherAPI API
-- Netlify
+- Github Pages

 # Installation and Usage
 To use this app, you can either clone this repository or download the zip file.